ADMISSION REQUIREMENTS

 APPLICATION PROCESS

-The application process for Chiltern House Preschool is as follows:
+The application process for Julia Gabriel Preschool is as follows:

 Step 1

-Parents are to send in your Application Form to enroll your children in Chiltern House Preschool.
-Should you require assistance, please contact Admissions team at puterinuralyia@juliagabriel.com.my or WhatsApp to +6011 1068 8882.
+Parents are to send in your Application Form and complete an Application Fee payment of RM400 to enroll your children in Julia Gabriel Preschool.
+Should you require assistance, please contact our Admissions team at kualalumpur@juliagabriel.com.my or WhatsApp to +6011 1068 8882.

 Step 2

-We will schedule a Pre-admission Interview for prospective students.
-Admission of a student into Chiltern House Preschool is subject to the availability of spaces, and the outcome of the interview.
+We will schedule a Pre-Admission Interview for prospective students.
+Admission of a student into Julia Gabriel Preschool is subject to the availability of spaces, and the outcome of the interview.

 Step 3

-If the application is successful, Chiltern House Preschool will issue an Offer Letter to the student.
-The acceptance of the offer will be confirmed with the payment of the registration fees as required in the Offer Letter.
+If the application is successful, Julia Gabriel Preschool will issue an Offer Letter to the student.
+The acceptance of the offer will be confirmed with the payment of the Registration Fee as required in the Offer Letter.